-FORM 10-Q

-(Mark One) X QUARTERLY REPORT PURSUA NT TO SECTION 13 OR 15(d)) OF THE SECURITIES EXCHANGE A ACT OF 1934 For the quarterly period ended May 31 or 1, 2021 TRANSITION REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A ACT OF 1934 For the transition period from to For the transition period fromto Commission File Number: 0-194 PROGRE ESS SOFTWARE CO - DRPORATION J TROOM (Exact name of registrant as specified in its • Dela ware 04-2746201 (State or other jurisdiction of ation or organization) (I.R.S.)
-Employer Identification No.) 14 Oak Park Bedford, Massachusetts 0173((Address of principal executive offices) (Zi (781) 280-4000 (Registrant's telephone number, including a rea code) Not applicable (Former name or former address, if changed since re last report.)
-Securities r egistered pursuant to Section 12(b) of th ne Act: Title of each class Common Stock, \$0.01 par val hare Trading Symbol(s) PRGS Name of each exchange on which regis The Nasdaq Stock Market LLC e filed by Section 13 or 15(d) of the Securiti requirements for the past 90 days.
-Yes ⊠ ng the preceding 12 months (or for such shorter period that the check mark whether the registrant has s for such shorter period that the registrar teractive Data File required to be submitted les).
-Yes $oxtimes$ No $oxtimes$ l pursuant to Rule 405 of Regul lation S-T (§232.405 of this chapter) du ing the preceding 12 ated filer, a non-accelerated filer, a smaller pany" in Rule 12b-2 of the Exchange Act. reporting company, or an emer rging growth company.
-See the definition ns of "large accelerated Large acce lerated filer \boxtimes Accelerated filer Non-accele rated filer (Do not check if a sma aller reporting company) Smaller reporting company Emerging g growth company ing growth company, indicate by check a) of the Exchange Act. \square mark if the registrant has elected d not to use the extended transition period for or complying with any new or revised financial accounting standards p rovided pursuant to Indicate by check mark whether the registrant is a s shell co npany (as defined in Rul e 12b-2 of the Exchange Act).
-Yes 🗆 No \boxtimes As of June 28, 2021, there were 43,754,747 shares of the r egistrant's common stock x, \$.01 par value per share, outstanding.
+FORM 10-Q (Mark One) REPORT PURSU ANT TO SECTION 13 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the quarterly period ended August or 31, 2021 TRANSITION REPORT PURSU JANT TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 For the transition period fromto Commission File Number: 0-194 PR OGRESS SOFTWARE CO ORPORATION (Exa act name of registrant as specified in its s charter) (State or other Delaware r jurisdiction of incorp oration or organization) 04-2746201 (I.R.S.
+Employer Identification No.) 14 Oak Park Bedford, Massachusetts 0173 ddress of principal executive offices) (2 Zip code) (Reg gistrant's telephone number, including a area code) (Former Not applicable name or former address, if changed sin ace last report.)
+Securities registered pursu uant to Section 12(b) of the Act: tle of each class Trading Symbol(s) Name of each exchange • k, \$0.01 par value p PRGS The Nasdaq Stoc 13 or 15(d) of the Securities Exchange Ao been subject to such filing requirements e required to be submitted pursuant to Ru ant was required to submit such files).
+Y ccelerated filer, a smaller reporting comp any," and "emerging growth company" ir Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer (Do not check if a s smaller reporting company) Smaller reporting g company \square Emerging growth compar ny 🗆 If an emerging growth confinancial accounting stand tended transition period for complying w ith any new or revised Indicate by check mark w hether the registrant is a shell company (a as defined in Rule 12b-2 of the Exc change Act).
+Yes □ No ⊠ As of September 23, 2021 1, there were 43,842 ,539 shares of the reg istrant's common stock, \$.01 par va alue per share, outstanding.